Abubokkor98/mahadi-protfolio/README.md

 - **Premium 3D Stacked Carousel**: A stunning, depth-aware rotary carousel that elegantly displays photos with smooth spring animations and 3D perspective.
 - **Touch Swipe Navigation**: Fully responsive touch controls allowing users to swipe left or right to navigate through memories on mobile and tablet devices.
-- **Smart Responsive Layout**: An intelligent dual-navigation system that adapts to screen size—side floating buttons for desktop, and non-intrusive bottom controls for mobile devices.
+- **Smart Responsive Layout**: An intelligent dual-navigation system that adapts to screen size, side floating buttons for desktop, and non-intrusive bottom controls for mobile devices.
 - **Glassmorphism Design**: Featured images are framed with modern blurred glass effects and dynamic depth shadows, creating a high-end visual aesthetic.

 ## Getting Started